 - 1. Distinguish between bilateral and unilateral transducer gain. - 2.
 How can you determine the stability given RF transistor? - 3.
 Write the difference between Transducer gain and Maximum Stable Gain? - 4.
 How can you cascade two LNA using balanced amplifier? - 5.
-Distinguish between HBT and HEMT. - 6.
-How can you analyze the oscillators using harmonic balance method? - 7.
-Compare the characteristics of class-A and class-B amplifiers. - 8.
-Write any two differences between RC and LC resonant circuits. - 9.
-What will happen if proper isolation is not maintained in the mixer? - 10.
-Compare the performance of single-ended and double-balanced diode mixers.
+Distinguish between HBT and HEMT.

-1. Compute the highest and lowest gains by using the unilateral assumption for an Infineon BFP640 bipolar device.
-Measured S-parameters (2v, 20mA) at 900 MHz are given as: S11=0.4, S21=20.7, S12=0.029, S22=0.54.

-2. Design an amplifier stage for GUMAX with the BFP 405 device at 880 MHz, without any added stabilization, using ideal lumped matching elements.
-What are the gain, input and output reflection coefficient magnitudes of the amplifier with

-(a) |S12|set to zero and (b) using the actual S12 of the device?
-How does the value of GUMAX compare with the computed MSG of the device?

-3. Find the required terminations for maximum linear output power at 1.95 GHz, using the NEC6500379A GaAs power MESFET, operating at 3V, 800-mA dc bias, into $50-\Omega$ RF source and load terminations.

-4. Consider a 50- Ω cable, LNA and another amplifier are cascaded together.
+- 1. Compute the highest and lowest gains by using the unilateral assumption for an Infineon BFP640 bipolar device.
+Measured S-parameters (2v, 20mA) at 900 MHz are given as: S11=0.4, S21=20.7, S12=0.029, S22=0.54. - 2.
+Design an amplifier stage for GUMAX with the BFP 405 device at 880 MHz, without any added stabilization, using ideal lumped matching elements.
+What are the gain, input and output reflection coefficient magnitudes of the amplifier with (a) |S12|set to zero and (b) using the actual S12 of the device?
+How does the value of GUMAX compare with the computed MSG of the device? - 3.
+Find the required terminations for maximum linear output power at 1.95 GHz, using the NEC6500379A GaAs power MESFET, operating at 3V, 800-mA dc bias, into $50-\Omega$ RF source and load terminations. - 4.
+Consider a $50-\Omega$ cable, LNA and another amplifier are cascaded together.
 Their gain and Noise figures are G1=-3dB, NF1=3dB; G2=-20dB, NF2=1.5dB; G3=13dB, NF3=4dB.
 Compute the overall noise figure.

-5. A bipolar transistor at room temperature requires 0.7V at its base to set the collector current equal to 1 mA.
+- 1. A bipolar transistor at room temperature requires 0.7V at its base to set the collector current equal to 1mA.
 What is the value for IS of the device, neglecting reverse leakage current?
-What would IS be if the collector current were instead 100 mA for this base voltage?
-What would IS be if the base voltage needed to be 0.75V to set the current to 1 mA?
+What would IS be if the collector current were instead 100mA for this base voltage?
+What would IS be if the base voltage needed to be 0.75V to set the current to 1mA? - 2.
+One oscillator has a Q of 5, another a Q of 50.
+Which oscillator reaches steady-state conditions first?

-6. Putting FET cells in parallel is the usual way to obtain higher output current and achieve higher output power.
-If the gate is modeled as a series R-C circuit and the drain as a parallel R-C circuit, what is the equivalent input and output series resistance at the input and output for two cells in parallel, compared with one?
-What is the required transformation ratio of the input and output matching networks to 50Ω ?
-What happens to the gain?
-At what frequency does GMAX drop to 0 dB?

-7. One oscillator has a Q of 5, another a Q of 50.
-Which oscillator reaches steadystate conditions first?
 Which oscillator can be quenched more quickly?
 Are these results intuitive?
-Can you think of a mechanical system that behaves the same way?

-8. Derive the open-loop gain expression for the Colpitts topology.
+Can you think of a mechanical system that behaves the same way? - 3.
+Derive the open-loop gain expression for the Colpitts topology.
 What are the conditions for startup of oscillation?
-At steady state, what must the load impedance equal?

-9. The dc forward voltage for the BAT17 mixer diode is 340 mV when the current is 1 mA and 425 mV when the current is 10 mA.
+At steady state, what must the load impedance equal? - 4.
+The dc forward voltage for the BAT17 mixer diode is 340 mV when the current is 1 mA and 425 mV when the current is 10 mA.
 Calculate the sinusoidal LO power levels in dBm required to achieve these two levels of dc current and voltage.
 What are the corresponding LO impedances at each power level?

-10. Using S-parameters for each section of quarter-wave line, show that the input and output impedance of the rat race is 50 Ω , assuming each output port is terminated in 50 Ω .